ethical7shreyan/ethical7shreyan/MYBIO.md

 - 💬 Ask me about Anything Related To Termux, Ethical Hacking, Kali Linux i will do my best to solve your problem ^_^

-### 📫 How to reach me: shreyanbanerjee609@gmail.com - just contact me in this mail
+### 📫 How to reach me: shreyanbanerjee609@gmail.com - just contact me in this mail by print"(REQUEST SOLUTION)"

 - THANKS FOR READING MYBIO.md (^_^)ﾉ